 In 2011, Enterprise Media LLC expanded its offerings to include the Streak the Cove 5K at the Cypress Cove Resort in Kissimmee, Fla.
-More than 150 athletes competed in each of the first four events and the sixth-annual Streak the Cove 5K will take place in September 2016.
+More than 150 athletes competed in each of the first four events and the sixth-annual Streak the Cove 5K will take place September 10, 2016.
 Cypress Cove, known to members and guests as “The Cove,” is convenient to Orlando, Tampa, and the theme parks of Central Florida.

 Why nude racing?
 Some people sign up for the Caliente Bare Dare, Streak the Cove, Nude SUP Challenge, and other clothing-optional races as bucket-list items only to find they enjoy the experience so much they add the event(s) to their annual running schedules.
 Unlike most races, where athletes tend to depart the race site immediately following the finish or awards ceremony, at our races runners tend to make a day – or even a weekend – out of the event.

 We guarantee that our races will be your most memorable – and not just because you have the option of racing in only shoes and sunscreen.
 We offer custom awards to top finishers, valuable raffle prizes, and quality T-shirts without a cluster of logos on the back.
 This is a T-shirt you’ll want to wear – when you’re not racing in the buff, of course!